llGaetanll/notion-core/README.md

 It's actually really easy!

 Each dynamic component has 2 modes: `display`, and `edit`.
-To create a new dynamic component, simply create a component for each these modes and pass it in to the `ComponentWrapper` component.
+To create a new dynamic component, simply create a component for each these modes and pass it in to the `DynamicComponent` component.
 You can also chose to pass in props to each mode component.

 Below is the actual code for the `TextField` component.